awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/gdk-cli-configuration-file.md

   Replace *componentName* with the component name, and replace *componentVersion* with the component version or `NEXT_PATCH`\.
 You can specify a single string or a list of strings, where each string is a word in the command\.
 For example, to run a custom build command for a C\+\+ component, you might specify **cmake \-\-build build \-\-config Release** or **\["cmake", "\-\-build", "build", "\-\-config", "Release"\]**\.
 To view an example of a custom build system, see the [aws\.greengrass\.labs\.LocalWebServer community component on GitHub](https://github.com/awslabs/aws-greengrass-labs-local-web-server)\.
+`options`
+\(Optional\) Additional configuration options used during component build process\.
+This feature is available for GDK CLI v1\.2\.0 and later\.
+`excludes`
+A list of file patterns that define the files that should be excluded from the zip file\.
+Only valid when the `build_system` is `zip`\.
+The following files are always excluded from the zip file:
++ The `gdk-config.json` file
++ The recipe file \(`recipe.json` or `recipe.yamal`\)
++ Build folders such as `greengrass-build`
 `publish`
 The configuration to use to publish this component to the AWS IoT Greengrass service\.
-<a name="gdk-cli-s3-bucket-name-formation"></a>If you use GDK CLI v1\.1\.0 or later, you can specify the `--bucket` argument to specify the S3 bucket where the GDK CLI uploads the component's artifacts\. <a name="gdk-cli-s3-bucket-name-formation-format"></a>If you don't specify this argument, the GDK CLI uploads to the S3 bucket whose name is `bucketPrefix-region-accountId`, where *bucketPrefix* and *region* are the values that you specify in `gdk-config.json`, and *accountId* is your AWS account ID\.
+<a name="gdk-cli-s3-bucket-name-formation"></a>If you use GDK CLI v1\.1\.0 or later, you can specify the `--bucket` argument to specify the S3 bucket where the GDK CLI uploads the component's artifacts\. <a name="gdk-cli-s3-bucket-name-formation-format"></a>If you don't specify this argument, the GDK CLI uploads to the S3 bucket whose name is `bucket-region-accountId`, where *bucket* and *region* are the values that you specify in `gdk-config.json`, and *accountId* is your AWS account ID\.
 The GDK CLI creates the bucket if it doesn't exist\.
 This object contains the following information:
 `bucket`
 The S3 bucket name to use to host component artifacts\.
 `region`
 The AWS Region where the GDK CLI publishes this component\.
+`options`
+\(Optional\) Additional configuration options used during component version creation\.
+This feature is available for GDK CLI v1\.2\.0 and later\.
+`file_upload_args`
+A JSON structure containing arguments sent to Amazon S3 while uploading files to a bucket, such as metadata and encryption mechanisms\.
+For a list of the allowed arguments, see the [https://boto3.amazonaws.com/v1/documentation/api/latest/reference/customizations/s3.html#boto3.s3.transfer.S3Transfer.ALLOWED_UPLOAD_ARGS](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/customizations/s3.html#boto3.s3.transfer.S3Transfer.ALLOWED_UPLOAD_ARGS) class in the *Boto3 documentation\.*\.

 ## GDK CLI configuration file examples<a name="gdk-config-examples"></a>